ISA 656 Network Security

 There will be a semester long research project.
 I encourage but do not require that you work in groups of two or three.
 The outcome will be a 7 to 10 page research paper, with, as appropriate, working software.
 You will need to get your project topic approve by the instructor.

-There will be several software projects using tools such as Wireshark and Java for writing networking code.
+There will be several software projects using tools such as Wireshark and Java for writting networking code.

 - We reserve the right to use tools such as MOSS to detect plagiarism.